areThereAnyUserNamesLeft/microservices-task/PROGRESS.md

 # My Progress - Richard Pape

-I am choosing to use Go for the backend as it seems a good choice bearing in mind the JD - I can't say I have built a microservice aside from cloud functions so I am enjoying this as a challenge.
+I am choosing to use Go for the backend as it seems a good choice bearing in mind the JD - I can't say I have built a microservice aside from cloud functions on AWS so I am enjoying this as a challenge.

+## TL;DR

+I did not finish 100%, in fact I finished the API but had a plan to use a MySQL DB which sucked up a lot of time and really was not nesessary for the small scale of the task - In the end I implemented a nice little protocol that writes to a CSV and altered it 5 different ways. for 5 different calls covering the full CRUD spectrum.

+There is a Task breakdown below followed by a rough time line I put together to "show my workings" - I Really have tried to be honest as I can and not try to hide any bad decissions I made as I think it is only fair.

+I'm going to try and build it as a Docker image now and then I think I will draw a line under this.

-#### Task breakdown
+### Task breakdown & initial thoughts

 1. build MS